 Categories & Start Waves

-To celebrate the 40th year anniversary, the first 4,000 entrants receive a limited edition Cole Classic Truckers Cap and Gear Bag to go along with their swim cap.
-The pack is worth over $50!
+The first 4,000 entrants receive a limited edition Cole Classic Large Beach Towel with their swim cap.

 Manly NSW, Australia

 2022 results | 2021 results | 2020 results | 2019 results | 2018 results | 2017 results | 2016 results | 2015 results | 2014 results | 2013 results | 2012 results | 2011 results | 2010 results | 2009 results